 Bishop Museum has engaged in ethnological and biological studies in Hawai‘i and the Pacific Islands for over 100 years.
 Our collections, biological specimens, library of published and unpublished documents, biodiversity databases, and staff expertise make it an unparalleled source of knowledge on the Pacific Basin.

-Our collection provides essential reference material for identifying newly introduced species.
+Our herbarium provides essential reference material for identifying newly introduced species.
 With this in mind, we have been making significant efforts to remove any non-native plants across campus and only plant and cultivate native and Polynesian-introduced species.

 To learn more about Native Species, visit: